5 Surprising Mood Disorders You May Not Know About

 Dysthymia or Dysthymic Disorder

-Dysthymia is a depressive disorder that causes feelings of sadness, hopelessness and emptiness.
+Dysthymia is a depressive disorder that causes feelings of sadness, hopelessness, and emptiness.
 It’s a chronic condition that lasts for at least two years and can affect your ability to work or exercise.

 The symptoms of dysthymia include: feeling sad and irritable more often than usual; feeling worthless; losing interest in hobbies and activities you used to enjoy; having trouble making decisions even small ones like what movie to see on Netflix; having trouble falling asleep or staying asleep throughout the night (because of restless legs).